pi-hole/docs/docs/database/gravity/index.md

 `domain` | text | Domain compiled from subscribed list referenced by `adlist_id` `adlist_id` | integer | ID associated to subscribed list in table `adlist`

 Uniqueness is enforced on pairs of (`domain`, `adlist_id`) in both tables.
-In other words: domains can be added multiple times, however, only when they are referencing different adlists as their origins.
+In other words: domains can be added multiple times, however, only when they are referencing different lists as their origins.

 ## Client table (`client`)